mridulpahwa/PlayStation5-Portfolio/README.md

 Models are loaded dynamically using Three.js and include:
 Rotations and smooth animations for realistic interactions.
 A blinking PS button effect for an authentic touch.

+# Technologies Used
+- Frontend Frameworks and Libraries
+- Three.js: For rendering and managing 3D objects, materials, lights, and animations.
+OrbitControls: For smooth user interactions with the 3D models.
+Font Awesome: For PlayStation-styled fonts and icons.

+# Dynamic Animations and Effects
+- Blinking Effect: The PS button blinks in sync with an expanding circular light animation.
+Circle Merging Animation: Inner and outer circles grow and merge dynamically to simulate the PS5 startup sequence.
+Flash Effect: Adds immersive visual feedback to the animations.
+Smooth transitions for every user interaction.

+# Immersive Backgrounds
+- Custom-designed gradient background resembling the official PS5 startup screen.
+Dynamic background integration through both CSS and Three.js.